-Analysis | The two big discrepancies in the testimony on the Jan.
-6 Capitol riot
+Analysis | The disputed timeline of the Capitol riot

 Sund said in his testimony last week that he initially requested the National Guard in a phone call with Irving at 1:09 p.m., and that he called to check on it shortly thereafter.
 Irving, though, said he didn’t receive such a request from Sund until after 2 p.m.

-While that discrepancy has gotten the attention, though, neither claim lined up with testimony by acting Capitol Police Chief Yogananda Pittman later in the week.
+While that discrepancy has gotten the attention, though, neither claim lined up with testimony of acting Capitol Police chief Yogananda Pittman later in the week.

 Sund said in his Feb.
 23 testimony that he made his first request of Irving at 1:09 and then followed up at 1:22 p.m.:

 1:09 p.m.: “It was 1:09,” Sund said, adding that the request for assistance “was from Mr. Irving.
-I believe he was in the company of [Senate sergeant at arms Michael] Stenger at time as well.”
+I believe he was in the company of [Senate sergeant-at-arms Michael] Stenger at time as well.”

 1:22 p.m.: “I followed up at 1:22 to check on the status of the request.”